a13xrzteach/a13xrzteach.github.io/docs/overview.md

    - Clients display the content based on the received configurations.
    - Content types include image cycles, YouTube videos/playlists, announcements, and info displays.

+### Limitations
+- **No SSH Access:**
+  - Due to network and physical constraints, remote access to Raspberry Pis is not available.
+  - Updates and maintenance are performed via the auto-update mechanism.

+- **Security Considerations:**
+  - The system operates within the school's internal network.
+  - Authentication for the content management GUI uses HTTP Basic Auth over HTTP.